Amr2812/babymalloc/README.md

 - Alignment:
   - The allocator aligns the blocks to 8 bytes.
 - 64/32-bit Linux:
-  - The allocator works on both 64-bit and 32-bit linux systems and most probably lower bit systems too.
+  - The allocator should work on both 64-bit and 32-bit linux systems and most probably lower bit systems too.